JoshLocke/FS-Laws/Select Committees Act.md

 &nbsp;&nbsp;&nbsp; (d) "Firestone Criminal Code" or "Criminal Code" shall be defined as LINK

+&nbsp;&nbsp;&nbsp; (e) A ‘Select Committee’ shall be defined as a committee established by and regulated within the scope of this Act.

 <br/>

 **§6 ESTABLISHMENT OF SELECT COMMITTEES**

-&nbsp;&nbsp;&nbsp; (a)  A ‘Select Committee’ shall be defined as a committee established by and regulated within the scope of this Act.

-&nbsp;&nbsp;&nbsp; (b) Congress shall be permitted to establish Select Committees in response to certain incidents, issues, or other matters which require the attention of Congress, within the scope and provisions of this Act.
+&nbsp;&nbsp;&nbsp; (a) Congress shall be permitted to establish Select Committees in response to certain incidents, issues, or other matters which require the attention of Congress, within the scope and provisions of this Act.
 Select Committees may only be established for investigating misconduct, corruption, or criminal activity when it cannot be (or has been unreasonably) handled by the executive and/or judicial branches.
 This purpose must be stated in the establishing resolution, and a select committee may not exceed its purpose.
 The purpose of a select committee may be amended by a joint resolution.

-&nbsp;&nbsp;&nbsp; (c) Select Committees shall be established through the passing of a joint resolution of Congress.
-This aforementioned joint resolution shall state the purpose of the Select Committee.
+&nbsp;&nbsp;&nbsp; (b) Select Committees shall be established through the passing of a joint resolution of Congress.
+This joint resolution shall be herein refered to as "The Charter".

+&nbsp;&nbsp;&nbsp; (c) The Charter shall be required to list the following things

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) The reasoning for establishing the Select Committee

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) The listing/designation of the Chairperson of the committee

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) The establishment of a set of general standing rules.
+The congressperson establishing the committee may choose to designate the standing rules of either chamber of Congress as those of the Select Committee by simply stating it in the Charter.

-&nbsp;&nbsp;&nbsp; (d) Select Committees may be provisionally established with an official letter to the public with the approval of a Congressional Presiding Officer and at least one member of both the House of Representatives and the Senate.
-The afformentioned letter should state the purpose for establishing the Select Committee and should be issued prior to the joint resoultion passing Congress.Select Committees provisionally established shall immediately start operations and be filled with membership pursuant to § 7 of this act.
+&nbsp;&nbsp;&nbsp; (c) Select Committees may be provisionally established with an official letter to the public with the approval of a Congressional Presiding Officer and at least one member of both the House of Representatives and the Senate.
+The afformentioned letter should state the purpose for establishing the Select Committee and should be issued prior to the joint resoultion passing Congress.
+Select Committees provisionally established shall immediately start operations and be filled with membership pursuant to § 7 of this act.
 Members added during this time shall remain after the passing of the joint resolution establishing the Select Committee.
 The provisionally established Select Committee shall suspend operations after seven (7) days if the joint resolution to establish the Select Committee has still not yet passed by both houses of Congress.
 If the joint resolution establishing the Select Committee fails Congress, the Select Committee shall be abolished and may not be provisionally authorized again.

-&nbsp;&nbsp;&nbsp; (e) All Select Committees shall cease all operations thirty (30) days subsequent to their establishment; if the Select Committee is provisionally established, that time shall count towards the thirty (30) days, except for when suspended.
+&nbsp;&nbsp;&nbsp; (d) All Select Committees shall cease all operations thirty (30) days subsequent to their establishment; if the Select Committee is provisionally established, that time shall count towards the thirty (30) days, except for when suspended.
 A Select Committee’s time may be extended by an additional thirty (30) days upon the passage of a joint resolution of Congress; a Select Committee’s time may never exceed sixty (60) days.
 Should a select committee expire but a joint resolution to extend a select committee has been proposed to Congress (and is not tabled), then that select committee may continue operating either until such a vote completes or until fifteen (15) days pass after expiration.

-&nbsp;&nbsp;&nbsp; (f) A Select Committee shall be permitted to voluntarily cease all operations with a supermajority (⅔) vote of the Select Committee’s membership.
+&nbsp;&nbsp;&nbsp; (e) A Select Committee shall be permitted to voluntarily cease all operations with a supermajority (⅔) vote of the Select Committee’s membership.
 This may not be reversed, except for by a joint resolution in Congress.

-&nbsp;&nbsp;&nbsp; (g)  The operations of a Select Committee shall be able to be suspended through the passing of a joint resolution of Congress.
+&nbsp;&nbsp;&nbsp; (f) The operations of a Select Committee shall be able to be suspended through the passing of a joint resolution of Congress.

-&nbsp;&nbsp;&nbsp; (h) A provisionally established Select Committee may be forced to suspend all operations if the Congressional Presiding Officer who authorized the Select Committee deems it necessary, with justification.
+&nbsp;&nbsp;&nbsp; (g) A provisionally established Select Committee may be forced to suspend all operations if the Congressional Presiding Officer who authorized the Select Committee deems it necessary, with justification.

 **§7 Membership of Select Committees**